 Valerian acts as a stimulant for your cat and gives her all the good feels.
 In fact, if your cat is carrying around a bit of excess weight, it may be just what your cat needs to get some good, healthy exercise.

 If you get a valerian house plant for your home, you may see your kitty nibbling on its leaves – and that's perfectly fine.
 It's safe to eat and your cat will love her new source of natural energy.

 If you're looking for something that looks more like a house plant and less like something that should be stocked in the produce aisle at your grocery store, a spider plant may just be the solution you're looking for.
 It's safe for cats and is known for its ability to remove toxins from the environment.
 A spider plant can thrive in a low light or indirect light environment, making it perfect as an indoor plant.

 Spider plants are vibrant green house plants that have long, thin foliage that grows from the center of the plant and falls outward in arches to form a gorgeous, symmetrical display.

 Cats love the stimulant qualities, which are quite similar to catnip.
 Plus, those leaves are just irresistible to cats who love to bat at stringy, bouncy things.

 The plant world is chock full of green things that can make your kitty feel better.
 However, not all of them should be kept in plant form around your house.

 For instance, many herbs are best for your cat when they are brewed and concentrated down into a tincture (a concentrated extract of a specific herb or herbal blend).
 A tincture can then be applied topically, depending on the type and use.

-Here are some of the best plants for cats when they're in tincture form:
+Here are some of the best cat friendly plants when they're in tincture essential oil form: